Find and fix writing mistakes instantly

 Myself explains who the speaker cut.

-A pronoun doesn’t have to refer to a specific person, place, thing, or idea—it often refers to something unspecific: many, anyone, everyone, each, nobody, both, most.
+Pronouns definition goes into the beyond with indefinites!
+A pronoun doesn’t have to refer to a specific person, place, thing, or idea—it often refers to something unspecific.
+Take these examples:

 - Nobody wants to fail.